Action role-playing game: Early 1980s: Precursors

-Mid-1980s
+Mid-1980s: Emergence of genre

-Jeremy Parish of 1UP claims that the action role-playing game genre was established by several Japanese developers in 1984, who combined the role-playing genre with arcadestyle action and action-adventure elements.
+According to Jeremy Parish of 1UP, the action RPG genre was established by several Japanese developers in 1984, who combined the role-playing genre with arcadestyle action and action-adventure elements.
 Shaun Musgrave of TouchArcade also traces the genre's roots to Japan, and notes that the "Western game industry of the time had a tendency to treat action games and RPGs as separate things for separate demographics".
 Jeremy Parish has reported action RPGs were popularized by The Tower of Druaga in Japan.
 It was released for arcades in June 1984, and was intended as a "fantasy version of Pac-Man, with puzzles to solve, monsters to battle, and hidden treasure to find".
 Its success in Japan inspired the development of Dragon Slayer (1984) and Hydlide (1984).
 Dragon Slayer, Hydlide and Courageous Perseus (1984) "vie for position as genre precedent" states John Szczepaniak, and there was an ongoing rivalry between the Dragon Slayer and Hydlide series over the years.
 Falcom's Dragon Slayer, created by Yoshio Kiya, is "the very first action-RPG ever made" as claimed by GameSetWatch.
 Originally released for the PC-8801 computer in September 1984, it abandoned the command-based battles of earlier role-playing games in favor of real-time hack-and-slash combat that required direct input from the player, alongside puzzle elements.
 In contrast to earlier turn-based roguelikes, Dragon Slayer was a dungeon-crawl role-playing game with real-time, action-oriented combat, combined with traditional role-playing mechanics.
 Dragon Slayer's overhead action role-playing formula was used in many later games.
 The Tower of Druaga, Dragon Slayer and Hydlide were influential in Japan, where they influenced later action RPGs such as Ys, as well as action-adventure games like The Legend of Zelda.

 T&E Soft's Hydlide, released in December 1984, was created by Tokihiro Naito, who was influenced by The Tower of Druaga.
 It was the first action RPG with an overworld.
 The game was immensely popular in Japan, and sold 2 million copies across all platforms.
 John Szczepaniak claims that it "cannot be overstated how influential Hydlide was on the ARPGs which followed it".
 The same year, Courageous Perseus was also one of the earliest action RPGs.
 Dragon Slayer II: Xanadu, released in 1985 (billed as a "new type of real-time role-playing game"), was an action role-playing game with many character stats and a large quest.
 It also incorporated a side-scrolling view for exploration and an overhead view for battle, and an early "Karma" morality system where the character's Karma meter will rise if he sins (kills "good" enemies), which in turn causes the temples to refuse to level him up.
 Xanadu Scenario II, released in 1986, was an expansion pack, created to expand the content of Dragon Slayer II: Xanadu.
 Hydlide II: Shine of Darkness (1985) also featured a morality system.
 Eurogamer cites Fairlight (1985) as an early action RPG.